QSeb2307/Tracing/README.md

 2. Click "Load File" and select your phone numbers file
 3. Click "Start Tracing" or use Ctrl+O to begin
 4. The application will automatically:
-   - Open command prompt
+   - Type 't' for trace command
-   - Enter trace commands
+   - Enter the trace command with the phone number
    - Process each number in sequence

+## Troubleshooting

+If the application doesn't start:
+1. Make sure you have installed [.NET 6.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+2. Check the logs folder (created next to PhoneTracer.exe) for error messages
+3. Ensure all files are extracted from the ZIP file to the same folder

 ## Development